MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-04-09-use-a-static-array-instead-of-the-heap.md

 What if I told you that C has a built-in vector?

-No, it doesn't have an _actual_ vector type, but since it doesn't require any function calls at all (like `realloc()`), I still count it.
+No, it doesn't have an _actual_ vector type, but since it doesn't require any function calls at all (like `realloc()`), and works on most computers, I still count it.

 Here I run a program that grows such a vector with `./a.out`, where I use [htop](https://en.wikipedia.org/wiki/Htop) to see my RAM and swap space being filled by it: